hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

     + an array created automatically in each function
     + containing all the call parameters of the function
   + omitted during the call, JavaScript providing the value `undefined`
-  + a variable number of parameters
+  + a various number of parameters

     ```js
     function f() {